 Enjoy the buns fresh from the oven, with a slab of butter.

-They are called “hot cross buns” for a reason — microwave the buns for 10-20 seconds and enjoy while warm and fluffy.
+Reheat the buns in the microwave for 10-20 seconds and enjoy while warm and fluffy.

 Other recipes you may like